 (a) The problem is caused by the tenant’s behaviour

-(b) The problem is caused by events like fire, storm and floods which are completely beyond the landlords control sometimes called acts of god.
+(b) The problem is caused by events like fire, storm, and floods.
+These are completely beyond the landlord’s control.
+They are called acts of god.

 (c) The problem is caused by the tenants own possessions.

 (d) The landlord hasn’t been able to get consent e.g. planning or permission from the freeholder.
 You have to provide evidence of all reasonable efforts to gain possession.